ZaraCook/ZaraCook/README.md

   - *Issued by Sandford Fleming Foundation, May 2024*
   - Associated with Simon Fraser University
   - Received the conference grant to attend IEEE I2MTC 2024

+- **International Experience Award**
+  - *Issued by University of Waterloo, May 2024*
+  - Associated with University of Waterloo
+  - Received the  award to fund conference attendance

 - **President’s Scholarship of Distinction**
   - *Issued by University of Waterloo, Sep 2022*